a Chicago non-profit youth arts organization that uses creative expression to promote understanding, cooperation and

-a Chicago non-profit that brings together young people—ages 8-12—from diverse and interfaith communities for partnership, expression and friendship through poetry, spoken word, rhythm, music and art.
+We bring together young people—ages 8-12—from diverse faith communities for partnership, expression and friendship through poetry, spoken word, rhythm, music and art.
 We also serve to build bridges and relationships among participating schools, parents and communities through dialogue, education, performance and outreach.

 Poetry Pals creates an environment for children to come together, share their cultural experiences, and write and perform their own poems.
 The children learn tools to better express themselves and listen with respect to others, and along the way gain appreciation for other cultures and strengthen their own pride and self-esteem.

 For a snapshot of Poetry Pals in action, watch our recent highlight video:

 For other videos, please visit our videos page.